-Test folders for K-6 are sent home regularly by the classroom teacher.
+Test folders for 1-5 are sent home regularly by the classroom teacher.
 Parents should look at the tests, sign the papers and return the folder promptly.
-Mid-quarter progress reports are sent home for 7-12 grade major subjects on the dates indicated on the school calendar.
+Mid-quarter progress reports are sent home for 6-12 grade major subjects on the dates indicated on the school calendar.
 Parents are encouraged to contact teachers with any questions or concerns about their child's progress.

-Field trips are planned at various times during the school year to enhance the educational program.
-Lower elementary grades often take short outings at various times and call on parents for assistance with transportation.
-Parents are asked to help with the cost of these special trips.
+Field trips are planned at various times during the school year to enhance the educational program and the cost is billed to your school account.
+Parents are asked by classroom teachers to help chaperone these trips.
 Because these trips are a part of the educational program, all students are expected to participate unless there is a definite schedule conflict or extenuating circumstances.